w-jablonski/double_podium/README.md

 ## Goals

 Mouse friendly, i.e. most actions, characters and symbols are under left hand.
 If needed, they are then also provided in a more convenient way ivolving both hands.
-Additionally, navigation, common shortcuts and others are also available for right hand-only operation, often by mirroring the left hand.
+And additionally, navigation, common shortcuts and others are also available for right hand-only operation, often by mirroring the left hand.

 No Tap-Hold on regular keys as I believe it's not without issues.
 I use Tap-Hold on combos, though, as these are pressed slower anyway.